 Maharashtrian Koshimbir is part of the Maharashtrian Thali or Lunch Menu, regularly served at home and at weddings as well.
 This is a fine blend of fresh vegetables, fruits with a Yogurt Dressing.

 While personally I am not a salad person, I make it for the family and Daddy is a huge fan of these.
-Regular salads always feature on our table, while different raithas are served along with Biryanis.
-Today’s version of salad is adapted from Pradnya who has used vegetables and fruits.
+I mostly make the regular salads like the Onion Raita, Cucumber Raita, while different raithas are served along with Biryanis.
+Today’s version of the salad is adapted from Pradnya who has used vegetables and fruits.
 As I have said, I got my Maharashtrian Thali run through her as well.
 She suggested what else I could do.
 This Thali again turned out to be so good and satisfying.

-Mix all the vegetables, fruits , green chillies, sugar and salt in a large bowl.
+All you need to do is simply mix in all the vegetables, fruits, green chilies, sugar and salt in a large bowl.